helixml/docs/content/helix/develop/apps/index.md

 ### Integrating Apps Into Your Website

-Helix makes it super easy to integrate an App into your website.
+Helix makes it very easy to integrate an App into your website.
 You can copy the `Embed` code directly from `Your Apps` -> `Embed`.

 You can also read the [dedicated chat-widget documentation](/helix/develop/helix-chat-widget/index.md).